 Go to the Library module.
 If you go to the Develop modules, as you might do instinctively for something like this, you’ll get the error message that “Video is not supported in Develop.”
 So nearly every interaction you have with video inside Lightroom’s main screen is handled in the Library module.

-Select the video you want and then double click on it to bring it up in the single-item, as you would to play the video.
-(It won't work in the grid view.)
+Select the video you want and then double click on it to bring it up in the single-item, as you would when going to play the video.
+(It won’t work in the grid view.)

 Using the small console at the bottom of the main video, move the playhead (the progress slider at the bottom of the video) to the frame you want to use as the thumbnail.

 If you want more fine-tuned control, you can click on the small cog wheel icon to the right of the playhead to bring up an enhanced console that includes its own filmstrip as well buttons to advance or rewind frame by frame.